TheOdinProject/curriculum/getting_involved.md

 ### Overview and Philosophy

 Just like the project itself is open source, we're keeping this process as open as possible to help manage a dispersed group of contributors and provide a set of learning tools for people who stumble upon this later.
-That means our meetings will be held publically (via Google Hangouts On Air, available on YouTube), our project status will be tracked publically (via [our Pivotal Tracker](https://www.pivotaltracker.com/s/projects/979092)), and our self-organization will be managed publically (via [our Google Community](https://plus.google.com/u/0/communities/100013596437379837846)) as well.
+That means our meetings will be held publicly (via Google Hangouts On Air, available on YouTube), our project status will be tracked publicly (via [our Pivotal Tracker](https://www.pivotaltracker.com/s/projects/979092)), and our self-organization will be managed publicly (via [our Google Community](https://plus.google.com/u/0/communities/100013596437379837846)) as well.

 Many of the contributors and participants are still early in their learning so we're working to build a collaborative process that encourages and enables newbies to observe until they're ready to help out.
 It's definitely a learning process for everyone, so we'll probably be changing things in our workflow as necessary.